kittukunal/expense-track-frontend/README.md

 ## License:

-- Spend Smart is licensed under the [MIT License](../LICENSE).
+- Expense Tracker is licensed under the [MIT License](../LICENSE).

 <hr/>

 ## For more Content

-- For feedback and support, email us at saxenashourya000@gmail.com 📧
+- For feedback and support, email at kunalyadav8614@gmail.com 📧
-- Follow me on [Linkedin](https://www.linkedin.com/in/shouryasaxena) for updates. 🔗
+- Follow me on [Linkedin](https://www.linkedin.com/in/kunal-yadav-5062962a6/) for updates. 🔗